Abdullah00110/Javascript-Practice/README.md

 # Javascript-Practice
-A code repo for JavaScript series
+A code repo for the JavaScript series